aerospike/aerospike-client-python/doc/data_mapping.rst

 .. note::

-    :class:`aerospike.KeyOrderedDict` is a special case.
+    :ref:`KeyOrderedDict <aerospike.KeyOrderedDict>` is a special case.
 Like dict, KeyOrderedDict maps to the aerospike map data type.
 However, the map will be sorted in key order before being sent to the server, see :ref:`aerospike_map_order`.

 +--------------------------+------------------------+
 | Python Type              | Server type            |